cbanbury/speck-tackle/readme.md

 # NB
-This is fork of SpeckTackle by `sbeisken`.
-My aim is to port to a Meteor package and add support for other spectroscopy techniques, such as Raman.
+This is fork of SpeckTackle by `sbeisken` and simply a wrapper to use the library with Meteor.
+In future I am to add specific support for other spectroscopy techniques, such as Raman.

 # SpeckTackle
 ***st.js*** is a JavaScript library to create custom-tailored charts for spectroscopy in life sciences.